nohren/MiniMax-Tree-AI-simulation/README.md

 <p>&nbsp;</p>

-**Player 1's tree as seen printed in the Unity console (No minimax score because it has not recursed yet)**
+**Player 1's tree as seen printed in the Unity console (No minimax score because it has not been recursed yet)**
 ![image](https://drive.google.com/uc?export=view&id=1MukVgZ-4hZ0awSCrFkiOw6OVIGLXYBFj)

 <p>&nbsp;</p>